The Implication and Consequences of Believing in the Irish Blessings

 The Irish Potato Famine

 In 1846, Ireland faced its most tragic trauma in history.
-Hunger was all over Ireland and people were suffering badly; they were starving.
-The poor were the ones who suffered the most, for potato was their main nutritious ingredient.
+Hunger was all over Ireland, and people were suffering badly; they were starving.
+The poor were the ones who suffered the most, for potatoes were their main nutritious ingredient.
 During the famine, potatoes were scarred, so people were not able to have them.
-The British government interfered to fix things by setting a relief program.
-That program was supposed to feed the poor Irish; it worked at first, but, soon enough, it ceased to success.
-People at that time had to emigrate either to the urban location or abroad.
-They were very desperate for food and diseases started to break out among the malnourished population.
+The British government interfered to fix things by setting up a relief program.
+That program was supposed to feed the poor Irish; it worked at first, but, soon enough, it ceased to succeed.
+People at that time had to emigrate either to an urban location or abroad.
+They were very desperate for food, and diseases started to break out among the malnourished population.

 The Role of Religion and Irish Blessings during the Famine